 as the Prince Albert slipper, this soigné accent is made of velvet

-with leather soles and features a grosgrain bow or a motif or the
+with leather soles and often features a motif or the

 wearer’s initials embroidered in gold.
 These slippers share